pducolin/coding-for-refactoring/README.md

-# coding-for-refactoring
+# Coding for refactoring
-Examples of clean code
+Collection of examples of clean code.